KelseyBrick/PSYCHO-403/Assignment_7/README.md

 3. Create a "countdown_timer" to find out exactly how long each image is presented when you use a CountdownTimer + while loops.
 How precise is this?
 See: FILE XXX

-Summary of time dofferences between Clocks Q1-Q3:
+Summary of time differences between Clocks Q1-Q3:

 ![image](https://user-images.githubusercontent.com/113373038/203163460-9180d17f-5212-4bf3-aa84-0e1e9b0dc6cf.png)

 The differences between these three methods was nominal on my computer (Decending outputs: Q1, Q2, Q3).

 6. Edit your main experiment script so that the trials loop according to a clock timer.
 Also create and implement a block_timer and a trial_timer.